Franceschio/Franceschio/README.md

   ---
   ### 📝 About me

-  - 💻 I'm always looking to become better as a front-end web developer.
+  - 💻 I'm always looking to become better as a web developer.
   - ❓ I'm always looking for new ideas.
   - 🎮 I also love video-games and movies 🎥.